jnozzi/cocoadev.com/markdown/ChangeFirstResponderFromATextFieldSActionMethod.md

-At the end of my textField�s General/IBAction method, I�d like to make another textField firstResponder�
+At the end of my textField�s IBAction method, I�d like to make another textField firstResponder�

 Sounds easy, but�